MoniqueAxt/MoniqueAxt.github.io/pages/info.md

 night-program to learn more about the field.
 Eventually I graduated as a Personal Trainer and was able to quit my retail job to pursue fitness as a career.
 Working in a private studio, I re-discovered my love of learning and specialised in pre- and post-natal training.

-While I enjoyed this role immensely, the unusual working hours were not sustainable long-term, and begin considering alternative career options in Europe.
+While I enjoyed this role immensely, the unusual working hours were not sustainable long-term and I began considering alternative career options in Europe.

 ##### Sweden